 - Rebecca was revealed to be dying of a tumor in her ovaries, which mean that she couldn't have children.

 - Deliberately averted by Norman Spinrad in "Carcinoma Angels".
 The original publication in Dangerous Visions was introduced with "This is a very funny story about cancer", and the writer's end note deliberately kept saying "cancer" in the course of railing against this trope.

 - Spoofed when Tommy of Rescue Me confesses to a fellow firefighter he thinks he caught the "big C" from a woman.
 He's quickly corrected that chlamydia is the "little c".

 - Refreshingly averted in the South African Sesame Street, which features Kami, an HIV positive Muppet.

 - Averted in RENT, where characters that have AIDS are pretty frank about it.
 In the film version, however, Roger and Mimi recognize each others' affliction through the medication without mentioning the name of the disease - though it's still averted in the case of Angel and Collins, who speak about it frankly and by name.

 - Eugene Brieux's problem play Damaged Goods, though now forgotten, caused quite a stir in its time by referring to syphilis by name.

-- Averted in AdventureQuest.
-Alternate Ryuusei Cartwright's disease is revealed to be terminal cancer and was Secretly Dying all along since he and Gaiden had begun travelling between realities in search of his analogue.
+- Subverted in AdventureQuest.
+Alternate Ryuusei Cartwright's ambiguous disease is revealed to be terminal cancer and that he had been Secretly Dying all along since he and Gaiden had begun travelling between realities in search of his analogue.

 - In the 1960s, John Wayne went public with the fact that he'd had lung cancer — and through surgery had "licked the Big C".
 He remained in remission for several years before developing stomach cancer; he died in 1979.